particl/particl-desktop/README.md

 ## About
 The [Particl Project](https://particl.news/about/) is committed to providing everybody with privacy, security, and freedom in the digital age.

-**Particl Desktop** is our feature-rich flagship client.
-It's currently hosting the Particl Marketplace application and an easy to use cryptocurrency wallet for PART coin.
-It is the recommended application for our users.
+**Particl Desktop** is a multi-purpose Desktop Application capable of hosting multiple functionalities at once and delivering a streamlined user-experience when interacting with Particl's services and applications.
+It utilizes the Particl Blockchain and the SMSG protocol, hosts Particl Coin related wallets, gives users access to the *Particl Marketplace* as well as the encrypted chat application.
+Additionally, Particl Desktop supports a bot-framework to integrate interactions with 3rd party services within a user-friendly interface.
+Particl Desktop is generally referred to as Particl’s flagship application.

-Technically spoken, Particl's decentralized platform delivers the following to put you into control:
+Technically spoken, with Particl Desktop you get access to a decentralized platform delivering the following to you:

-* **A peer to peer network**
+* **The Particl Network**
-All services are p2p.
+All services are peer to peer (p2p).
 No central authority or central server is between you and the people you interact with.
 It's a direct connection.
    * **An encrypted data exchange protocol**
-Communicate in a secure and decentralized manner without revealing your data or location.
+Particl SecureMessaging (SMSG protocol) which is utilized as a decentralized storage network (DSN) to transfer data between nodes in a privacy-preserving manner.
+Particl SecureMessaging enables a privacy-proof environment for e-commerce with Particl Marketplace and communications between users without bloating the Blockchain and leaving permanent records.
-* **A programmable blockchain with privacy features** Based on Bitcoin's latest code and carefully enhanced with bullet-proof privacy features from the industry leading technologies–which you may know from [`Monero Project`](https://github.com/monero-project/monero).
+   * **A programmable blockchain with privacy features** The Particl Blockchain is a decentralized and immutable ledger, based on bitcoin technology but carefully enhanced by the Particl Developers with industry-leading privacy technology.
+The Particl Blockchain secures and testifies payments, the exchange of value in a decentralized way without the need for any banking system.
 * **The privacy coin PART**
 Blazing fast, with multiple privacy-states, send and receive the PART cryptocurrency without revealing your financial data to anyone.
 Additionally, it's delivering incomparable automation, interoperability, and privacy to the Particl Marketplace.
 * **The [Particl Marketplace](https://particl.io/marketplace)**